Natchez Inc. and city library ask Natchez to make up $47K in budget shortfalls - Mississippi's Best Community Newspaper

 Natchez Inc. and city library ask Natchez to make up $47K in budget shortfalls

-NATCHEZ — Natchez Inc. and the George W. Armstrong Library board are asking the Natchez Mayor and Board of Aldermen to pay nearly $50,000 from the city’s general fund to make up for shortfalls in their budgets due to a decrease in anticipated tax revenue.
+NATCHEZ — Natchez Inc. and the George W. Armstrong Library board are asking the Natchez Mayor and Board of Aldermen to pay a combined total of approximately $47,000 from the city’s general fund to make up for shortfalls in their budgets due to a decrease in anticipated tax revenue.

 The Natchez Mayor and Board of Aldermen took the requests under advisement during Tuesday’s regularly scheduled board meeting without taking any action on the matters.